ithouse/lolita-first-data/README.md

 ### INSTALL

 - `gem install lolita-first-data`
-- run `rails g lolita_first_data:install`
+- `rails g lolita_first_data:install`

+### SETUP

-- For example create model **Payment**
+For example create model *Payment* and then add these special methods and modify them to suit your needs:
-- Add include line:

     include Lolita::Billing:FirstData

-Add these special methods to your "Payment" and modify them to suit your needs:

     # Methods for #Lolita::Billing:FirstData
     #---------------------------------------